Principal Investigators

 PhD, Nursing

 Dr. Cherven is a pediatric oncology nurse with expertise in adolescent and young adult cancer survivorship and fertility preservation.
-She has over 18 years of clinical experience working within the Aflac Cancer and Blood Disorders Center at Children’s Healthcare of Atlanta where she helped develop the center’s pediatric Fertility Preservation Program.
+She has over 18 years of clinical experience working within the Aflac Cancer and Blood Disorders Center at Children’s Healthcare of Atlanta, where she helped develop the center’s pediatric Fertility Preservation Program.
 Dr. Cherven’s research focuses on reproductive and sexual health among adolescent and young adult cancer survivors and has been funded by the National Institutes of Health, the American Cancer Society, and the Children’s Oncology Group Nursing Discipline.
 She has over 25 peer-reviewed publications in the field of adolescent and young adult oncology, survivorship, and reproductive health.
 She is a member of the Oncofertility Consortium Pediatric Initiative Network and the Vice Chair for the Children’s Oncology Group Adolescent and Young Adult Discipline Sexual Health Task Force.

 Natasha Frederick, MD